HenestrosaDev/ios-interview-questions/README.md

 	<details>
 		<summary>Answer</summary>

-	When it comes to identifying and resolving battery life issues, there are several steps we can take to optimize the performance of an app and minimize its impact on the user's device.
-Here are some steps we can take:
+	Here's how you can do it effectively:

+	1. **Identify symptons or user reports**
+		- High battery drain when the app is running or after using specific features.
+		- Device feels hot
+		- Users report performance or battery issues in reviews or feedback.
+	2. **Profile with instruments**
+		Xcode tools to use:
+		- **Energy log**: Identifies which parts of the app are using the most energy.
+We have to identify spikes in energy use from CPU, GPU, networking, location and background activity.
+		- **Time profiler**: Shows CPU usage over time and pinpoints CPU-intensive code paths.
+		- **Network instruments**: Look for excessive or frequent requests.
+		- **Leaks and allocations**: Check for memory leaks that may cause unintended background processing.
+  	3. **Analyze common causes**
+		- **Excessive background activity**: When the user isn't interacting with the app, it's important to minimize the amount of work that's being done.
+This includes things like suspending background tasks, stop GPS tracking if not needed, and using `beginBackgroundTask` along with `backgroundTaskIdentifier` for background tasks.
-	- **Optimize drawing**: Drawing can be a major drain on battery life, especially if the app is constantly redrawing the screen.
+		- **High CPU/GPU usage**: Drawing can be a major drain on battery life, especially if the app is constantly redrawing the screen.
 To optimize drawing, consider using techniques such as layer masking, off-screen rendering, and Core Graphics to minimize the amount of drawing that needs to be done.
+In addition, heavy logic in main/UI thread can be battery-consuming, so it's important to offload work to background threads.
-	- **Batch network requests**: Network requests can also be a significant battery drain, especially if the app is making many small requests instead of a few larger ones.
-To optimize network performance, we need to consider batching requests whenever possible, and using techniques such as caching and compression to minimize the amount of data that needs to be transferred.
+		- **Frequent network calls**: Network requests can also be a significant battery drain, especially if the app is making many small requests instead of a few larger ones.
+To optimize network performance, we need to consider batching requests whenever possible, and using techniques such as throttling, caching and compression to minimize the amount of data that needs to be transferred.
-	-  **Minimize work when the user isn't interacting with the app**: When the user isn't interacting with the app, it's important to minimize the amount of work that's being done.
-This includes things like suspending background tasks, pausing animations, and reducing the frequency of updates.
-	- **Use energy profiling tools**: Xcode includes a variety of energy profiling tools that can help us identify which parts of the app are using the most energy.
-By using these tools, we can identify and optimize the parts of the app that are having the biggest impact on battery life.
-	- **Test on real devices**: Finally, it's important to test the app on real devices to get an accurate sense of its impact on battery life.
-Different devices have different battery capacities and usage patterns, so it's important to test the app on a variety of devices to get a complete picture of its performance.
+		- **Location services misuse**: Use significant location change or region monitoring when full GPS accuracy isn't needed.
+Also avoid using `startUpdatingLocation` when not needed.
+		- **Timers or background tasks**: Uncontrolled `Timer` firing while app is idle or unmanaged `DispatchSource`, `RunLoop`, or `CADisplayLink` are common causes.
+To fix this, we need to invalidate timers when not in use and use system callbacks/events when possible.
+		- **Push notifications**: Excessive silent push notifications wake up the app in the background, so we need to limit silent push usage; only use them when there's new data or real purpose.
+	4. **Implement fixes and re-test**
+		- Use instruments again after applying changes.
+		- Compare battery impact before and after.
+		- Test on real devices, not just the simulator.
+	- **Extra tips**
+		- Use `OSLog` for low-overhead logging when profiling energy or background activity.
+		- Respect system throttling—iOS aggressively limits background tasks, timers, and networking in low-power mode.
+		- Avoid keeping Bluetooth/Wi-Fi hardware active unnecessarily.
 	</details>

 - 🟧 [What steps do you take to identify and resolve crashes?](https://www.hackingwithswift.com/interview-questions/what-steps-do-you-take-to-identify-and-resolve-crashes)